NatNgs/Nlaylist/README.md

 - Use proper HTML meta data
 - add link to https://NatNgs.github.io menu
-- improve CSS (that gray is aweful, and not even talking about the ranking list)
+- improve background color (that gray is aweful) and menu buttons style

 ### Combo mode
 When multiple votes on the same side, infer the vote between current right video, and previous left videos